joamag/boytacean/README.md

 A Game Boy emulator that is written in Rust 🦀.

-**This emulator has been written for educational purposes and shouldn't be taken too seriously.** But yeahh it plays games, which is cool... 🎮

 <img src="res/videos/002-mario.low.gif" width="360" />

+**This emulator has been written for educational purposes and shouldn't be taken too seriously.** But yeahh it plays most of Game Boy games, which is cool... 🕹️

 ## Features